Deciding where to stay in Cusco is no easy task. The city is filled with many different neighborhoods, and not all of them are safe.

 Belmond Hotel Monasterio is a beautifully restored 15th-century monastery.
 Most of the design of the monastery has been kept the way it was, as visible by the beautiful courtyard and architecture.
-It is an attraction in Cusco on its own
+It is an attraction in Cusco on its own.

-The experience of staying in this hotel is a bucket list item in Peru.
+The experience of staying in this luxury hotel is a bucket list item in Peru.
 If you are not sure where to stay in Cusco and want a unique accommodation, consider staying at Belmond Hotel Monasterio.

 This 5-star hotel also has one of the best breakfast buffets in Cusco.
 Their oxygen-enriched rooms can help anyone suffering from altitude sickness.

-Best Cheap Hotels in Cusco, Peru
+Best Budget Hotels in Cusco, Peru

-If you want to stay in a monastery but don’t want to spend big money on the hotel?
+If you want to stay in a monastery but don’t want to spend big money on a hotel?
 Consider Hotel Monasterio San Pedro.
 Located across the local market San Pedro, you can eat local Peruvian food, shop for alpaca souvenirs, and observe Peruvian culture just right across the street.

 As a restored monastery, the hotel has one of the most beautiful courtyards in Cusco.
 It is the perfect place to relax after a day of exploring the Cusco or visiting Machu Picchu.

 Hosteria de Anita is a small cheap hotel located in the San Blas neighborhood of Cusco.
 Many of the famous attractions such as the twelve-angled rock, Plaza de Armas, and Cusco Cathedral are just within a 10-minute walk.

 Not only is Los Aticos B&B a cheap accommodation, but it is also one of Cusco’s best bed and breakfast establishments.
-Located close to the main square Plaza de Armas, guests can enjoy the convenience of visiting Cusco’s best attractions.
+Located close to Plaza de Armas, guests can enjoy the convenience of visiting Cusco’s best attractions.